“Love your voice for the rest of your life!”

 Fun Fact: The Phoenix is our mascot, not our location (all our classes take place online!)

-The Phoenix Project for the Ageless Singer is a new initiative from Total Vocal Freedom with the purpose of supporting and empowering female singers over the age of 50 that are concerned about the longevity and quality of their singing voice in the second half of their life.
+The Phoenix Program for the Ageless Singer is designed to support and empower female singers over the age of 50 that are interested in improving the longevity and quality of their singing voices in the second half of their lives.

 This program is right for you if you are:

-- A female singer over the age of 50 experiencing singing challenges
+- A female singer over the age of 50 who would like holistic instruction and support for your singing

-- Have a basic level of musicianship (you sing in a choir and/or have taken voice lessons in the past)
+- You sing in a choir, have taken voice lessons in the past or have a musical background

 - Are willing to invest time and energy to learn and grow